JonnyPickard/cv/README.md

 # Jonny Pickard

 A crazily creative concoction of art and science with a passion for technology.
-I've studied a lot, obtaining a degree in Biology and managing to learn how to code in 3 months.
+I've studied a lot, obtaining a degree in Biology and managing to learn to code in 3 months.
 Now i'd like to cement my knowledge by working on a websites codebase bringing value in the process.

+## Code Examples

+- My final project at Makers Academy - [Does-it-suck?](https://github.com/JonnyPickard/crowdsource-due-diligence)

 ## Skills